 Platform: Hosted and On-premises

-Being powered by Docker, Bitbucket Pipelines are very efficient and fast solution that is rapidly growing and becoming a worthy successor to the Bamboo Cloud.
+By utilizing the power of Docker, Bitbucket Pipelines is offering very efficient and fast builds that and is rapidly growing and becoming a worthy successor to the Bamboo Cloud.

 Bamboo is free to try for 30 days, and after that, there are two plans for small and growing teams.
 Being the Atlassian tool, it has the native support for JIRA and BitBucket and you can even import your Jenkins configurations into the Bamboo easily.

-Verdict: Great On-premises CI tool that originally offered Cloud solution too.
-The cloud solution was replaced by Bitbucket pipelines, modern and fast cloud CI tool integrated into Bitbucket.
+Verdict: Great On-premises CI tool that originally offered a Cloud solution too.
+Bitbucket Pipelines replaced the cloud solution.
+Pipelines is a modern and fast cloud CI tool integrated into Bitbucket.
 Has a free trial for 30 days, and paid plans after that.

 Official website: Bamboo

-GitLab CI is an integral part of the open-source Rails project GitLab, which was brought to light by the company GitLab inc. GitLab is hosted on GitLab.com, a free hosted service and it provides detailed git repository management with features like access control, issue tracking, code reviews and much more.
+GitLab CI is an integral part of the open-source Rails project GitLab, which was brought to light by the company GitLab inc. It is hosted on GitLab.com, a free hosted service and it provides detailed git repository management with features like access control, issue tracking, code reviews, and much more.

-GitLab CI is fully integrated with GitLab and it can easily hook projects using the GitLab API.
-GitLab runners, that process builds are written in Go language and can run on Windows, Linux, OSX, FreeBSD, and Docker.
+GitLab CI integrates seamlessly with GitLab and it can easily hook projects using the GitLab API.
+GitLab runners that process builds are written in Go language and can run on Windows, Linux, OSX, FreeBSD, and Docker.

-Verdict: Phenomenal hosted tool with impressive list of features, offers both free and enterprise solutions.
+Verdict: A Phenomenal hosted tool with an impressive list of features, offers both free and enterprise solutions.